3 Augenlaser-Schritte zur Freiheit von Brillen & Kontaktlinsen

 Frau geht zu einem Termin für einen Augenlaser

-Here we’ll triple-check your eyes and take the time to listen to your needs and expectations.
-Once we’ve found the best treatment for you, you’ll feel confident and reassured about your next steps.
+Once we have found the best laser eye treatment for you, you will feel confident about your next steps.

-Fix your reading vision and enjoy a life without glasses and contacts
+Correct your presbyopia and enjoy a life without glasses and contact lenses

-Discover why your reading vision gets worse as you age
+Discover why your reading vision deteriorates with age

-Restore your reading vision and ditch the hassle of glasses
+Restore your reading vision and do without your glasses

-Discover everything you need to know about presbyopia and how we treat it below
+Find out everything you need to know about laser eye surgery for presbyopia

 Presbyopia overview

-The good news is, we can significantly reduce or even eliminate the need for reading glasses through surgical methods.
+However, our surgical methods can significantly reduce or completely eliminate the need for reading glasses in old age.

 The lens ages